Linas Kleiza: Olympiacos

 On August 10, 2009, Kleiza agreed to a two-year, $12.2 million (€8.6 million euros) gross income contract with the Greek League team Olympiacos.
 He averaged 17.2 points per game and grabbed 6.4 rebounds per game in the EuroLeague, reaching the EuroLeague Finals with the Reds.
 Kleiza led the league in scoring, thus winning the Alphonso Ford EuroLeague Top Scorer Trophy, becoming the first Lithuanian to do so.
+In December 2009, Kleiza was selected the Lithuanian Basketball Player of the Year (2009) for the first time.

 Toronto Raptors

 On July 7, 2010, Kleiza terminated his contract with Olympiacos.
 He was signed by the Toronto Raptors to a four-year, $20 million gross income offer sheet.
+In December 2010, Kleiza was selected for the second time the Lithuanian Basketball Player of the Year (2010).
 In January 2011, he suffered a serious meniscal tear in his right knee and was out for the remainder of the 2010–11 season.
 On February 1, 2011, Kleiza underwent arthroscopic surgery.
-He returned to court on January 11, 2012, in a game against the Sacramento Kings.
+Kleiza returned to court on January 11, 2012, in a game against the Sacramento Kings.
 In 14 minutes of game action, he scored 10 points, grabbed 3 rebounds and dished out an assist.
 On July 16, 2013, the Raptors used the amnesty clause to waive Kleiza.